 BA(Hons) MArch Dip Arch ARB

 Peter studied at Manchester School of Architecture and London Metropolitan University for his Part I and Part II, before obtaining his Part III qualification at The University of Westminster.
-He joined MWA in September 2014 having previously worked on a number of private residential projects, as well as large scale urban developments across London.
+He joined MWA in September 2014 having previously worked on a number of private residential projects and large scale urban developments across London.
 Since joining, he has delivered several projects including 30 Old Street, Norfolk Square, Hamilton Terrace and Langford Place.
-Peter became an Associate in early 2018 and runs a number of our ‘end user’, high-end residential developments.
+Peter became an Associate in early 2018 and runs a number of our high-end residential developments.